Academic Standards and Regulations

 Students will not receive a grade for a course unless they have completed all steps to register for or add the course.
 Also, students will receive a failing grade for a course they stop attending unless all steps to drop the course have been completed before the deadline.
 Students are expected to monitor their records in Polaris (polaris.bowdoin.edu), the College’s student information system; this includes monitoring the courses for which they are registered.
 Students bear ultimate responsibility for completing the processes that provide the College with an accurate record of their course schedule.

-Auditing courses is a privilege extended to students, employees of the College, and community members.
+Auditing courses is a privilege normally extended to students, employees of the College, and community members.
 Auditors must obtain permission from the course instructor before attending the first class and follow their guidelines regarding in-class participation.
-Auditors are generally not permitted in full courses and are not allowed to attend first-year seminars.
+Auditors are generally not permitted in full courses and are not allowed to attend first-year writing seminars.
 The College reserves the right to restrict the number of courses audited by any one person and to limit the total number of auditors on campus at any particular time.
 Transcripts are not offered for audited courses.
+Please see the Registrar's Office website for more information on auditing.

 With approval of a project director, normally a faculty member, a student may elect a course of independent study for which regular course credit will be given.
 A department will ordinarily approve one or two semesters of independent study.
 Where more than one semester’s credit is sought for a project, the project will be subject to review by the department at the end of the first semester.
 In special cases that have the support of the department, credit may be extended for additional semester courses beyond two.

-There are normally two levels of independent study and each should be registered for using a paper registration form under the appropriate course number.
+There are normally two levels of independent study and each should be registered for using a separate registration form available on the website of the Office of the Registrar.
 A directed reading course designed to allow a student to explore a subject not currently offered within the curriculum shall be numbered 2970–2998.
 An independent study that will culminate in substantial and original research or in a fine arts, music, or creative writing project shall be numbered 4000–4028.
 If a student, in consultation with a department, intends to pursue honors, the student can register for an appropriate honors project course number, 4050–4079.
 If a department determines that a project does not meet the standards for honors, the course number(s) for one or two semesters of independent study will be changed to 4000–4028.
 Collaborative studies allow students to work in small groups guided by a member of the faculty.
 Intermediate collaborative studies are numbered 2999; advanced collaborative studies are numbered 4029.
-Independent and collaborative studies may not be taken on a Credit/D/Fail basis.
+All levels of independent and collaborative studies are normally available in every academic department and program.
+Independent and collaborative studies may not be taken on a Credit/D/Fail basis and they may not be cross-listed.

 In independent study and honors courses that will continue beyond one semester, instructors have the option of submitting at the end of each semester, except the last, a grade of S (for Satisfactory) in place of a regular letter grade.
 An S grade must be converted to a regular letter grade by the end of the subsequent term.
 All independent study grades must be regular letter grades by the end of the project’s final semester.